The word "Barbecue"

 Often recognized as Lexington

-local specialty.
-East Carolina 's Bbq Sauce, except that it is mixed with a touch of
+Dip (referring to the town of Lexington North Carolina Carolina Carolina East Carolina 's Bbq Sauce, except that it is mixed with a touch of

 tomato sauce.
 The tomato component tends to squelch the chili pepper crunch,